 Let’s turn to:

-Ingredients to Avoid in Sunscreens
+What Ingredients Should You Avoid in Sunscreens?

 We have different skins, so what works for you may be itchy on someone else.
 But, beyond the common skin allergies, some ingredients may cause severe symptoms like stinging and swelling.